-On your dashboard, you will see 3 different kinds of returns: simple, time weighted & money weighted returns.
+On your dashboard, you will see 3 different kinds of returns: simple, time weighted, and money weighted returns.
 Below is an explanation of each.

 A. Simple Returns

 - Simple returns are total earnings in your portfolio divided by net deposits.

 - Simple Return = Earnings ÷ Net Deposits

 - Net deposits = Deposits – Withdrawals